Summary

 What Is SVM (Support Vector Machine)?

-Visualizing the Standard SVM
+Visualising the Standard SVM

 Mathematical Formulation

-For the mathematically inclined, here’s what SVM is actually optimizing.
-Given training data {(x₁, y₁), …, (xₙ, yₙ)} where yᵢ ∈ {-1, +1}, the hard-margin SVM solves:
+For readers interested in the mathematics, SVM optimises the following objective.
+Given training data {(x₁, y₁),…, (xₙ, yₙ)} where yᵢ ∈ {-1, +1}, the hard-margin SVM solves:

 Subject to: yᵢ(w · xᵢ + b) ≥ 1 for all i

-Here, w is the weight vector (perpendicular to the hyperplane), b is the bias term, and the constraint ensures every point is on the correct side of the margin.
-The term ||w||² controls the width of the margin — minimizing it maximizes the margin.
+Here, w is the weight vector (perpendicular to the hyperplane), b is the bias term, and the constraint ensures that every point lies on the correct side of the margin.
+The term ||w||² controls the margin width: minimising it maximises the margin.

 Soft Margin SVM and the C Parameter